AaronTrelstad/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Fully works except for tie in single player mode
+Has single and double player mode